Academic year 2022/23

 In contrast, the total number of forecast secondary school pupils continues to increase to 3.7 million pupils in 2027/28 then declines until the end of the forecast period (2029/30).

 Broadly speaking, these trends are also seen in the national pupil projections.
-However, local authorities forecast higher numbers and an earlier peak in secondary pupil numbers.
+However, local authorities forecast higher numbers and a later peak in secondary pupil numbers.
 See ‘Relationship with National Pupil Projections publication’ for further information on reasons for differences.

 Please note there will be double counting in these total forecasts because of the expectation that some pupils will move to a different local authority within an academic year, and so need a place in both places within the same year.
 As with all forecasts, the level of accuracy is expected to reduce as forecasts are made further into the future and care should be taken when using forecasts from the later years.